MicrosoftDocs/dynamics-365-fraud-protection/content/df-web.md

 <script src="https://fpt.contoso.com/mdt.js?session_id=2b2a1f5e-afa7-4c6d-a905-ebf66eaedc83&customerId=b3f6d54b-961c-4193-95ee-b6b204c7fd23&assessment=CSI&requestId=b12e86a0-37b1-43a2-958b-3f04fe7cef6c" type="text/javascript"></script>
   ```

 Once this script is set up and client-side integration is enabled, the fingerprinting response is returned as an encrypted payload in the client's browser.
-You can use the following callback function example to grab the encrypted response payload.
+You can use a callback function to grab the encrypted response payload.
 The example below shows the callback function in use:

 ```JavaScript
 window.dfp.doFpt(document, function (response) {